cloudfoundry/bosh-windows-stemcell-builder/create-manual-vsphere-stemcells.md

 ## Introduction

-In order to create a vSphere stemcell by hand, you must first begin with an ISO or other VM image that you can begin with.
+In order to create a vSphere stemcell by hand, you must first begin with an ISO or other VM image.
 This document describes using VMware Workstation, VMware Fusion, and vCenter to install the BOSH dependencies and then create a `.tgz` file that can be uploaded to your BOSH director and used with Cloud Foundry.

 ### Dependencies